SarahU/sarahusite/_posts/2021-06-15-bigquery-is-not-a-data-strategy-part1.md

 ---

-*This is the first in a 4-part series where I talk about what a Data Strategy is, how to identify a lack of or poor data strategy in a business and it's systems, how to avoid those problems and what to do if you're already experiencing them and how to get out of data choas, into data clarity.*
+*This is the first in a 4-part series where I talk about what a Data Strategy is, how to identify a lack of or poor data strategy in a business and it's systems, implementing a good Data Strategy, how to avoid those problems and what to do if you're already experiencing them and want to get out of data chaos, into data clarity.*